Free Online Tool

 03

-The response is measured
+The response is interpreted

 04

-You get a clear result
+You get clear next steps

 Result meanings

-What open, closed, and filtered usually mean
+What open, closed, filtered, and open or filtered mean

 Open